 About one-third of people who try to take their own life will try again within 1 year.
 About 10% of people who make threats or try to take their own life will eventually kill themselves.

 When to Contact a Medical Professional

 Call a health care provider right away if you or someone you know is having thoughts of suicide.
 The person needs mental health care right away.
 DO NOT dismiss the person as just trying to get attention.

 Avoiding alcohol and drugs (other than prescribed medicines) can reduce the risk of suicide.

 - Keep all prescription medicines high up and locked.

-Many people who try to commit suicide talk about it before making the attempt.
+Many people who try to take their own life talk about it before making the attempt.
 Sometimes, just talking to someone who cares and who does not judge them is enough to reduce the risk of suicide.

 Never ignore a suicide threat or attempted suicide.